Skip to content

 Messy

 Yes, to me, my room is messy at the moment.
 I have a lot of stuff lying around which should not be in my bedroom.
 But you know, life is not perfect.
 Especially now, while I can’t do much about it because of the corona virus.
-As I mentioned in part 1, there’s food in my bedroom, you can there why that is so.
+As I mentioned in part 1 of my room tour, there’s food in my bedroom.
 A lot of that packaging is big because I also have some things which are leftovers from my webshop that I have closed.
 Big packs of rice for example.
 Also, there are some things my parents won’t allow me to get rid of.
 It’s not my house and so not always my rules.
 But you’ll see about that soon, let’s get to the pictures!
 Here’s my room tour – part 2.

 Wall One